|

 I have decided to start my own $20 Challenge for this year.
 I opened up a second savings account awhile back with a purpose in mind for it, but I never really did anything with it so it was just sitting there pretty much empty.
 So I upped the balance in it to $20, and that's my starting point.
 Into it I will deposit any rebates I receive, money from online surveys (which I have started doing since joining this board), and any funds from eBay and garage sales or Craigslist sales.
 I have a rebate coming soon from AT&T (for my daughter's cell phone) in the form of a Visa debit card, so I will put the cash equivalent into the account and use the card for groceries.
 Same plan will apply for any survey proceeds which come in the form of cards of any type.
 As far as garage sales, well, I need to have one.
 I have lived in my current rental home for 4.5 years (following divorce and major downsizing in living quarters), and I have boxes out in the garage that I have never unpacked.
 I hate having garage sales, but I know the time will come that I have to get rid of all that stuff, and I might as well profit from it.
 So I'm going to plan to have a sale, probably in the spring (unless I get a wild hair sooner than that!).
 In the meantime, I can list small items here and there on eBay.
 I currently have a bit over $80 sitting in my PayPal account for items I've sold over the past week.
 I have another auction ending tomorrow, so when the funds from that come in I'll transfer that $100 or so into my challenge account.
 I'm sure I'll make up other rules and guidelines for challenge money as I go, but that's my starting point.
 And I'm not sure yet what I'll do with the money, but I'll probably put it towards paying down my debt ... which increased almost $300 over Christmas (yikes, I'm going the wrong way)!!

 Not sure if I mentioned that I started a new job at the beginning of October, so I'm fairly new with a very large company (with great benefits!).
-I'm supposed to be receiving what's called an "ICP payout" at the end of January, which everyone receives; it's got something to do with how the company did the previous year.
-I know ICP is Incentive Compensation Plan, but I'm very unclear as to how much I will receive.
-I do know that it won't be much because I started w/the company so late in the year, but whatever I get will be great!
+I'm supposed to be receiving a bonus at the end of January, which everyone receives; know that it won't be much because I started w/the company so late in the year, but whatever I get will be great!
 Depending on how much it is, I will probably use it for my Emergency Fund (which I still do not have in place yet).
 At least, it will be the starting point for my EF, something to build on!
 Then I hope to be able to file my tax return fairly early as well.
 My taxes are pretty simple since I don't own a home or property, don't have investments, etc. Not to mention the fact that I made hardly any money last year!
 The past couple of years I've gotten pretty good refunds (several thousand dollars), thanks to the EIC, and I anticipate the same this year.
 Whenever I receive my refund, that's going to be thrown directly at my debt!

 Next thing I need to look at is starting my 401(k); my company will match 3% so I'd be crazy not to do it.
 I just find all the information so confusing.
 Can't I just say "I want X amount deducted from my check each pay period, y'all take it and make it grow"?!!